Etherpod/Ship-Enhancements/README.md

 The **Ship Signal** has a special use to it!
 If you find the ship's signal on your signalscope, you can "Tune In" to the signal to broadcast commands to the ship from afar.
 There are a lot of commands you can use, which are sorted into groups to make it easier to navigate.

 - Component Commands
-  - **Explode** - Instantly blows up the ship.
+  - **Activate Return Warp** - Warps the ship home.
+(Requires the **Ship Warp Core**)
+  - **Enable Auto Align** - Rotates the ship to face the current lock-on target.
+(Requires the **Auto Align Controls**)
+  - **Set Alignment Down/Forward** - Toggles which direction the ship should face the lock-on target with.
+(Requires the **Auto Align Controls**)
+  - **Enable Gravity Landing Gear** - Powers the landing gear with gravity to stick it to the ground.
+(Requires the **Gravity Landing Gear**)
+  - **Invert Gravity Gear** - Modifies the landing gear to push the ship away from the ground instead of sticking to it.
+(Requires the **Gravity Landing Gear**)
   - **Turn Off Engine** - Turns off the ship.
+To turn it back on, you need to go into the ship.
 (Requires the **Engine Switch**)
-  - **Activate Return Warp** - Warps the ship home.
-(Requires the **Ship Warp Core**)
+  - **Explode** - Instantly blows up the reactor, and by extension the ship.
   - **Honk Horn** - Honks the horn.
 (Requires the **Ship Horn**)
 - Module Commands
   - **Eject Cockpit** - Ejects the cockpit.
 This will destroy the ship.
   - **Eject Engine** - Ejects the left side of the ship, which has the reactor and the ship's gravity.
 (Requires the **Extra Eject Buttons**)
   - **Eject Supplies** - Ejects the right side of the ship, which has your spacesuit and resource refill.
 (Requires the **Extra Eject Buttons**)
-  - **Detach Landing Gear** - Detaches all of the landing gear.
+  - **Detach Landing Gear** - Detaches all of the landing legs.
 This won't destroy the ship, but it might make getting out of the ship a little difficult.
 (Requires the **Extra Eject Buttons**)
 - Autopilot Commands
   - **Activate Autopilot** - Autopilots the ship to the current lock-on target.
-This can't be activated if the ship is too close or if the lock-on target can't be autopiloted to.
+This can't be activated if the ship is too close to the lock-on target or if the lock-on target doesn't allow autopilot (like the sun).
   - **Activate Orbital Autopilot** - Begins orbiting the current lock-on target, or the nearest planet if nothing is targeted.
 It will orbit at whatever distance you activated it at.
 (Requires the **Autopilot Controls**)
   - **Activate Match Velocity** - Starts matching velocity with the current lock-on target, or the nearest planet if nothing is targeted.
 It will automatically turn off after matching velocity, but this can be prevented by using the **Continuous Velocity Match** feature from **General Enhancements**.
-  - **Activate Position Hold** - Tries to stay in the same position relative to the current lock-on target, or the nearest planet if nothing is target.
+  - **Activate Position Hold** - Tries to stay in the same position relative to the current lock-on target, or the nearest planet if nothing is targeted.
 (Requires the **Autopilot Controls**)
 - Targeting Commands
   - **Target My Planet** - Sets the ship's target to the planet you're on, ignoring your current lock-on target.
   - **Target Current Lock-on** - Sets the ship's target to your current lock-on target.
 (Requires **Split Ship Lock-on**)